ADLINK-COM/sema-doc/docs/source/GPIO.md

 ### GPIO Access

-Provides a set of functions to control GPIO pins.
+* Provides a set of functions to control GPIO pins.
+* Only supports the specific exnternal GPIO controller : PCA9535 I/O expander on COM/SMARC Module
+* For Linux users, PCA9535 kernel driver is ready on your Linux.
+Please use GPIO sysfs Interface to access pins.
+We don't provide any SEMA GPIO EAPI function on Linux environment.